How to change your Business Structure

 - Common business structures include corporations, partnerships, sole proprietorships, cooperatives and limited liability companies.

-“A business that started out as a single proprietorship can incorporate a spouse, employ a team, or create goods or services in a capacity that needs more security.
+“A business that started out as a sole proprietorship can incorporate a spouse, employ a team, or create goods or services in a capacity that needs more security.
 Similarly, a bigger company might discover they should downsize and might feel that an LLC might be a better match.”

 If your initial plan is not working for you, then you may select a different one — if you are prepared to undergo the procedure.

-Here is the way to change your company structure:
+How to change your company structure

 1. Check your state regulations